microsoft/T-MAC/docs/android.md

 Please note these arguments:
 - `-as`, `--adb_serial`: If there are multiple ADB devices connected to your host computer, you need to specify it according to results of `adb devices -l`.
 - `-rd`, `--remote_dir`: Our binaries and models are pushed to `/data/local/tmp` for execution.
-Set this argument to change the directory.
+Alter this argument to change the directory.

 Here, we specify `-u` to use the prebuilt kernels.
 The performance may not be optimal.

-### Cross Compilation without Tuning
+### Option.2: Cross Compilation without Tuning

 ```
 cd $NDK_HOME/build/tools